Ramanathaswamy Temple: History

 According to Firishta, Malik Kafur, the head general of Alauddin Khalji, the ruler of Delhi Sultanate, reached Rameswaram during his political campaign in spite of stiff resistance from the Pandyan princes in the early 14th century.
 He erected a mosque by name Alia al-Din Khaldji in honour of victory of Islam.
 The records left by the court historians of the Delhi Sultanate state that Malik Kafur raided Madurai, Chidambaram, Srirangam, Vriddhachalam, Rameswaram and other sacred temple towns, destroyed the temples which were sources of gold and jewels.
 He brought back enormous loot from Dwarasamudra and the Pandya kingdom to Delhi in 1311.

 The temple in its current form is believed to have been built during the 17th century, while Fergusson believes the small vimana in the west corridor belongs to the 11th or 12th century.
 The temple is said to have been sanctioned for construction by King Kizhavan Sethupathi or Raghunatha Kilavan.
 The contribution of the Jaffna kings of Pandya Dynasty to the temple was considerable.
 King Jeyaveera Cinkaiariyan (1380–1410 CE) shipped stone blocks from Koneswaram temple, Trincomalee to renovate the temple's sanctum sanctorum.
 Jeyaveera Cinkaiariyan's successor Gunaveera Cinkaiariyan (Pararacacekaran V), a trustee at Rameswaram who also oversaw structural development of this temple and the promotion of Saivite beliefs donated part of his revenue to Koneswaram.
 Especially to be remembered are the immense sums that were spent during the tenure of Pradani Muthirulappa Pillai towards the restoration of the Pagodas which were falling into ruins and the splendid Chockattan Mantapam or the cloistered precincts of the temple at Rameswaram that he finally completed.
 The rulers of Sri Lanka also contributed to the temple; Parakrama Bahu (1153–1186 CE) was involved in the construction of the sanctum sanctorum of the temple.
 Also, Sri Lankan king Nissanka Malla, contributed to the temple's development by making donations and sending workers.

-Pappakudi a village was donated as a grant to Rameshwaram Temple and one Deva Venkala Perumal Ramanathar of Madurai Nayak king in (1667 CE) by Perumal Servaikaran Son of Sokkappan Servaikarar who belongs to Pandiyur.
-They are local Chieftain under Tirumalai Regunatha Sethupathy Rein in Ramnad Kingdom.
-The grant details are published by Government Press, Madras Presidency for Archeological Survey of India in 1885.
-Along with Pappakudi, Anandur and Urasur villages are also donated to Rameshwaram Temple.
-These Villages falls under Melaimakani Seermai province of Radhanallur Division.
+Vijayanagaram empire administer the southern provinces.
+Madurai Nayaks ruled the Ramnad area with the appointed chieftains between 14th to 16th century CE, and in 17th century CE the appointed governors expanded their power to establish "Ramnad Kingdom".
+Madurai Nayak king Muthukrishnappa Nayak, the first recorded Sethupathi, Saidaikan who assumed the title Udaiyan Rakunatha Sethupathi was installed as ruler in 1606–1621.

 The temple is one of the most famous pilgrimage sites and has several historical references about it.
 The Maratha kings who ruled Thanjavur established chatrams or rest houses throughout Mayiladuthurai and Rameswaram between 1745 and 1837 CE and donated them to the temple.